 Once Kelsie was one I got a job at Walmart as a cashier.
 We had a daycare subsidy, thank goodness, otherwise work would not have been an option.
 Shortly after I realized that it would still be possible to go to college and get a good job.
 In fact we knew that if we were going to make it in this world we would both have to be working.
 However, for us it made sense for me to further my education because it was “a man’s world,” meaning a man could get a job with less than a high school education and make over $20 an hour—a woman could not.
 So together we set out our plan and I began upgrading my education and applied to nursing .
 I knew it was not going to be easy with a toddler, however I knew could do it with the help of my husband, who worked crazy hours as a truck driver doing long haul runs for weeks at a time to make ends meet.

 I am now a registered nurse in the operating room here in North Bay, Ontario.
 After 11 years working in the nursing profession we do not have to struggle financially.
+If you are considering a nursing career, click to learn more about nursing salaries.
 Our plan that we set out so many years ago has been a success.
 We are not rich by any means.
 However, we no longer roll pennies to pay for anything, let alone medication for our child.
 Now I share a full-time job with another nurse so I can still be home with my kids as much as possible.
 A good hourly wage allows for this to happen.
 My husband works for a tow truck company here in North bay.
 After obtaining his high school diploma in 2005 he has been able to obtain a position that allows him to be home more.
 It’s not his “dream job” by any means but I remind him daily that my nursing career is “our” career.
 He sacrificed furthering his education for our family to make the future we now have.

 All these years later we like to say we have “our million dollar family.”
 Today our daughter is 15 and our son is nine.
 We are also the very proud foster parents to many less fortunate children—up to three at any given time ranging in age from one to 15.
 We now have the opportunity to share what we have earned with others and we do.
 We enjoy all the things that come with it.
 Five kids in this little semi-detached house can be very busy, and I love every minute of it.
 It keeps me young and, together as a family, we make it work for everyone.